List of Desperate Housewives characters: Carolyn Bigsby

 Carolyn Bigsby (Laurie Metcalf) is Orson's former neighbor.
 Before his move to Wisteria Lane, Carolyn had found Orson thoroughly cleaning his house, and upon learning his wife, Alma, was missing, began to suspect him of Alma's murder.
 By the time Orson moves to Wisteria Lane, Carolyn's suspicion has become an obsession, and she tries in vain to warn Bree several times.
 Bree reaches her limit with Carolyn and retaliates by revealing the affair between Monique Polier and Carolyn's husband Harvey Bigsby (Brian Kerwin).
 This results in Carolyn going to Harvey's supermarket with a gun, intending to kill him.
 Harvey locks himself in the manager's office with Edie, and Carolyn panics and creates a hostage situation, in which Carolyn kills Nora Huntington.
 While Carolyn is having a discussion with Lynette, a hostage manages to retrieve a large food can from the floor behind him and throws it at Carolyn's head, and she pulls the trigger before falling to the floor and dropping the gun.
-Lynette is wounded in the shoulder.
 Carolyn attempts to retrieve the gun, but Austin struggles with her long enough for another hostage to pick up the gun and shoot Carolyn in the head, killing her instantly.

 Ian Hainsworth

 Ian Hainsworth (Dougray Scott) is Susan's British boyfriend and later fiancé whose wife, Jane Hainsworth (Cecily Gambrell), is in a coma following a horseback riding accident.
 He meets Susan in the hospital after Mike falls into a coma following a hit-and-run accident.
 He pursues Susan, despite her hesitation to abandon her relationship with Mike.
 When Mike awakens from his coma with a case of retrograde amnesia, he rejects Susan's attempts to rekindle their romance; as a result, she begins dating Ian once more.
 When Mike is arrested for the murder of Monique Polier, Susan insists that he is innocent.
 Frustrated with Susan's unwavering commitment to her ex-boyfriend, Ian offers to pay for Mike's attorney as long as Susan does not speak to him again.
 Following Jane's passing, Ian and Susan become engaged.
 Once Mike is acquitted for the murder charges, he begins to regain the memory of his relationship with Susan.
 He challenges Ian for Susan's affections in a game of poker, which Ian wins.
 When Susan learns of this betrayal, she banishes both men from her life.
 Eventually, she chooses to forgive Ian and they renew their engagement; however, when Ian realizes Susan will never truly stop loving Mike, he breaks up with her and moves back to the United Kingdom.

 Casting for the role of Ian, a role originally intended to last only six to eight episodes, took place in June 2006.
 With the Ian storyline, the writers intended "to get [Susan] into a bona fide romantic-comedy kind of relationship that threatens her preexisting relationship with Mike."
-Scott described the character as "bumbling at time ...
+Scott described the character as "bumbling at time...
 He kind of blossoms after he rediscovers his romantic juices with Susan."